CharlesDias/LinuxCompilation/README.md

 ```
 #### 2.1.3 Using the static library in another project

 1. Compile the source code.
-AS the include is not in the standard or same directory, we need to specify their path with the `-I` option during compilation.
+As the include is not in the standard or same directory, we need to specify their path with the `-I` option during compilation.

 ```bash
 $ gcc -c main.c -Iinclude -o main.o